kotlin-hands-on/hands-on/Creating a Chat App with WebSockets/04_propagating-messages.md

-# Propagating Messages
+# Propagating messages

+### Maintaining a list of open connections

-Now that we have a list of connections, instead of just echoing back the message to a single connection, we want to send it to all the connections we maintain.
+Now that we have a simple echo route implemented, before being able to do a multi-chat, we need to keep a list of open connections.
+For this we can use a synchronized set.

-Let's update the code in the `chatRoute` function to perform this action:
+Add the following code to the `chatRoute` function:

 ```kotlin
 fun Route.chatRoute() {
     val connections = Collections.synchronizedSet(LinkedHashSet<DefaultWebSocketServerSession>())
     webSocket("/chat") {
         connections += this
         try {